What is P2V in VMware

 8. On Summary page, review the settings and click Finish to start conversion.
 You can see the progress in Recent Tasks.

 In the next part, I will show you how to perform P2V migration VMware via AOMEI Centralized Backupper.
-You can click the following button to start a free trial.
+You can click the following button to free download the converter alternative and have a try:

-How to perform P2V migration via AOMEI Centralized Backupper
+How to perform VMware P2V migration via AOMEI Centralized Backupper

-It will pop up a request window on both of the machines, once you are authorized you can backup whenever you like.
+A request window will pop up on the client machines, once authorized, you can backup whenever you like.

 2. Navigate to Tasks > New Task > System Backup.